Helperbird/website/src/pages/features/text-to-speech.md

 technology to turn any web page into spoken words.
 It’s easy to use and customize, making it perfect for anyone who wants to improve their reading experience.
 Try it for free!

+---

 ## Benefits

-- **Improve Reading Speed and Understanding**: Listening helps you grasp content faster.
+**Improve Reading Speed and Understanding**
+Listening helps you grasp content faster.

-- **Great for Visual Impairments or Reading Difficulties**: Perfect for those who struggle with reading.
+**Great for Visual Impairments or Reading Difficulties** Perfect for those who struggle with reading.

+**Multitask Easily**
-- **Multitask Easily**: Listen to text while doing other tasks.
+Listen to text while doing other tasks.

+**Save Time**
-- **Save Time**: Listen to articles instead of reading them.
+Listen to articles instead of reading them.

+**Learn Languages**
-- **Learn Languages**: Hear text in different languages to aid learning.
+Hear text in different languages to aid learning.

+---

 ## Features

+**Natural-Sounding Voices**
-- **Natural-Sounding Voices**: Advanced TTS with lifelike voices.
+Advanced TTS with lifelike voices.

-- **Lots of Voice Choices**: Over 10 natural voices and 30+ options.
+**Lots of Voice Choices**
+Over 10 natural voices and 30+ options.

+**Many Languages**
-- **Many Languages**: Supports 109 languages.
+Supports 109 languages.

+**Customizable Settings**
-- **Customizable Settings**: Adjust pitch, volume, and speed.
+Adjust pitch, volume, and speed.

+**Supports Multiple Formats**
-- **Supports Multiple Formats**: Works with web pages, documents, and PDFs.
+Works with web pages, documents, and PDFs.
 Listen on any device.

+**Highlight Options**
-- **Highlight Options**: Pick your favorite highlight color.
+Pick your favorite highlight color.

+---

 ## How It Helps